Sid-arthh/AutomationViaPythonAdvance/README.md

         Modify the resource file according to your requirements and desired settings.
         Ensure that the parameters.yml file contains the necessary data to customize the resource.

   Main Code Configuration:
         Access the Template directory and open the main.py (or equivalent) file.
         Customize the code within the main.py file to meet your specific needs and desired functionality.

   Run the main.py (or equivalent) file using the appropriate Python command.

 After executing the script, an output file will be generated.
 This output file contains the necessary information for deploying the CloudFormation stack.
 Ensure you have the required permissions and access to perform the deployment.

-    Deploy the CloudFormation stack using the generated output file and follow the necessary deployment procedures.